devenes/Numerals-App-CloudFormation/README.md

 - As a DevOps, developer has given you app and template folder, you are requested to deploy your web environment using Python's Flask framework.

-- You are requested to push your program to the project repository on the Github and deploy your solution in the development environment on AWS EC2 Instance using AWS Cloudformation Service to showcase your project.
-In the development environment, you'll configure your Cloudformation template using the followings,
+- You are requested to push your program to the project repository on the Github and deploy your solution in the development environment on AWS EC2 Instance using AWS CloudFormation Service to showcase your project.
+In the development environment, you'll configure your CloudFormation template using the followings,

   - The application stack should be created with new AWS resources.